Information for conference organisers

 - Submit a quote request online, or contact us directly with details of the conference.

 - The IOP Conference Series team will review the details of your conference and write to confirm if we can offer a proceedings publishing contract.
-After any further discussions we will send you a draft publishing agreement that will contain all the details and terms of publication.

 - The organizers must inform authors of the IOP Proceedings Licence.

 - Once a paper has been published online, changes will only be permitted in cases of serious scientific error.
-In those cases, an erratum or corrigendum will be published according to the practices of professional scientific publishing.
+In those cases, an erratum or corrigendum will be published according to the standard practices of professional scientific publishing.

 IOP Conference Series uses author-supplied PDFs for all online and print publication.
 Authors must prepare their papers using Microsoft Word or LaTeX, according to the guidelines and templates, and then convert these files to PDF.